lcc2207/lcc-jenkins/README.md

 data bag
 -------
-The default data bag name used in the recipe is <b>scalr-jenkins<b>.
+The default data bag name used in the recipe is <b>lcc-jenkins<b>.
 This will be use to hold the private key for authentication by chef on later chef runs

 Example data bag
 ----------------